 You can’t compare the bond or the way it grows.

 Dads or partners play such a vital role in our children’s lives.
 I have now watched over the years as the bond between my son and husband and now between my husband and my daughter has grown and how different it is to my bond with them.
-All the things that he did for them when they were babies has shaped and moulded them.
+All the things that he did for them when they were babies have shaped and moulded them.
 Their dad has been a constant from the beginning.

 This from the very start has built the solid foundations of their relationship.
 The nurturing and the love that he has always shown, has built the strong friendship and bond that they have now.
 The committed and dedicated father that he has always been is reflected in the love he gives to his family and they know he will always be there for them and that makes them feel secure and safe.
 And most of all loved.

-So in all those tiny moments, when your husband or partner may feel that it isn’t enough.
-Tell them it is.
+So in all those tiny moments, when your husband or partner may feel that it isn’t enough, tell them it is.
 Because all those little moments from the very beginning will eventually all join and create the solid family bond that you have when they grow up.
 It is an integral part of shaping their lives and the journey of your family and mine.